This website uses cookies to ensure you get the best experience on our website. Learn more

 This semi-desert reserve of about 5,000km² between Etosha National Park and the Skeleton Coast is one of the best places to see desert-dwelling black rhino and other desert-adapted wildlife.
 The camp has been operating for more than 20 years and its activities – run by a reliably superb and committed team – centre on tracking black rhino.

-Stop Press: Desert Rhino Camp will be closed 7th December 2023 to 1st July 2024 for a re-build.
+Desert Rhino Camp has re-opened, after closing for a re-build from December 2023 to July 2024.
 We look forward to seeing the new camp and updating this page in due course.

 A joint venture between Namibia's Save the Rhino Trust and Wilderness Safaris, Desert Rhino Camp was formerly known as Palmwag Rhino Camp.
 Few camps are so remote, and have such a large area that they can call their own.
 The Palmwag Concession (or Palmwag Reserve) has a number of tree-lined, freshwater springs that support good populations of the rare Hartmann's mountain zebra, giraffe, oryx, springbok and kudu.
 It is also one of the best places to see desert-dwelling black rhino, as well as predators including lions, cheetah, leopard, and brown and spotted hyena, although sightings are reare.